Gizra/Gizra-Way-Book/how_to_solve_a_problem.md

 The way to decide when to move and develop a work around solution, is with time boxing.
 If you are about to exceed the time allocated, it may be time to also investigate what are the work around options.

-In any case, as always, be sure to reach out to other team members to see if they have a similar experience or a good suggestion.
+In any case, as always, be sure to reach out to other team members to see if they had a similar experience or a good suggestion.

 To emphasize, a work around is a valid solution, but it's kept as a last resort.
 Having a workaround in place often adds a technical debt to the system.
 Meaning, you have solved a problem, but most likely created new future ones, so be careful with this solution.

 ## Taking responsibility

 Digging into a problem might reveal unexpected stuff, maybe a bug lurking in the shadows.
-Don't be distracted by it, as our brain can't process two problems at once, however don't disregard it.
-You are expected to open an issue in GitHub, for you or others to address it later on.
+Don't be distracted by it, as our brain can't process two problems at once, however don't disregard it either.
+You are expected to open an issue in GitHub, for you or others to address later on.

-The term "taking responsibility" refers to owning the code or a piece of work that was done, even if it was authored by others.
+The term "taking responsibility" refers to owning the code or a piece of work, even if it was authored by others.
 Nothing is carved in stone, and past developers have not necessarily been smarter than you.

 A system is a living thing, that changes over time.
 You don't need to work around other's code, you can go ahead and fix the problem.
 A classic example is CSS code, which becomes bloated very quickly.
 Don't keep adding new classes, if with a slight more effort you can change existing classes or even completely remove them, thus reducing the CSS complexity, then do it!